sirzif/.dotfiles/env/nvim/README.md

  - fzf
  - git
  - tmux
- - tmux-sessionizer (from theprimeagen; not really using it tho :/)
+ - tmux-sessionizer (from theprimeagen; not really used)